geexie/tttc/lectures/0-architecture.md

 ## what is a compiler?

-A program that translates an executable program in one language into an executable program in another language.
+- A program that translates a program written in one language into an program written in another language.

-The compiler must not change programmer's intentions and always produce *correct* code.
+- The compiler must not change programmer's intentions and always produce *correct* code.

-The compiler might improve the program, in some way.
+- The compiler might improve the program, in some way.
 This is usually related to performance, but also providing high level of abstraction over target machine and it's capabilities.

 ## What is an interpreter?